Which city is cheaper, Arlington or Chattanooga?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Chattanooga is around the same temperature as Arlington in the summer.
-The temperature in Chattanooga is usually 81°F (27°C) in July, and Arlington stays around 79°F (26°C).
+The daily temperature in Chattanooga averages around 81°F (27°C) in July, and Arlington fluctuates around 79°F (26°C).

 The sun comes out a lot this time of the year in Arlington.
 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 In the summer, Chattanooga often gets around the same amount of sunshine as Arlington.
 Chattanooga gets 265 hours of sunny skies this time of year, while Arlington receives 278 hours of full sun.